 Why should I wear a compression garment?

-The use of compression garments postoperatively is a vital part of postoperative care because they not only accelerate the healing process and improves your postoperative prognosis but they also help stabilize postoperative changes, reduces pain and swelling and make the recovery process much smoother.
+The use of compression garments postoperatively is a vital part of postoperative care because they not only accelerate the healing process and improve your postoperative prognosis but they also help stabilize postoperative changes, reduce pain and swelling and make the recovery process much smoother.

 Furthermore, they play a crucial role in determining the results of your surgery and can also help prevent complications related to blood clots and incompetent circulation by promoting effective circulation.